 Ambassador (ret.)
 Susan Coppedge is a Managing Director and head of Nardello & Co.’s Atlanta office.

-While Ambassador, Susan worked on behalf of trafficking victims by engaging with foreign governments and US federal agencies to increase efforts in prosecution, protection and prevention, and by partnering with non-governmental organizations which are vital to the success of anti-trafficking efforts.
+While Ambassador, Susan worked on behalf of trafficking victims by engaging with foreign governments and US federal agencies to increase efforts in prosecution, protection and prevention, and by partnering with non-governmental organizations, business, and industry coalition groups, all of which are vital to the success of anti-trafficking efforts.

 Susan served as an Assistant US Attorney in the Northern District of Georgia for 15 years, prosecuting human trafficking, government fraud, public corruption, document fraud/identity theft, environmental crimes, intellectual property, tax, and violent crime cases.
 She served as the office’s human trafficking coordinator managing the human trafficking docket, conducting trainings for local, state, and federal law enforcement, and engaging in community outreach events.

 Susan began her legal career clerking for then-Chief Judge William C. O’Kelley in the Northern District of Georgia before entering the Department of Justice Environment and Natural Resources Division through the Honors Program.